cositools/cosi-data-challenge-2/cosipy-intro/README.md

 A way to interpret it is that the likelihood of a given physical model given the observed data equals the probability of obtaining the particular observed data sample given the physical model.

-In our case, the physical sky model is composed by all the source parameters that we want to fit.
+In our case, the physical sky model is composed by all the source parameters considered by the user.
 For example, the flux of various sources, their spectral index, sky location, background level, etc. The parameters can also be flux values on each location of the discretized sphere, as is the case when we do imaging.

-The observed data corresponds to the measured counts on each bin.
-In COSI we bin the data on measured energy, and the Compton Data Space (see [below](#anchor_CDS)).
+The observed data corresponds to the measured counts in each bin.
+In COSI we bin the data in measured energy, and the Compton Data Space (see [below](#anchor_CDS)).
 These are integer values, are are typically sparse ---i.e. most bins are empty.

 The expected counts are the number of observed counts you would expect from simulation given a set of sky model parameters.
 This allows us to compare directly to the data, apples with apples.
 As opposed to the observed counts, these are not integer but floating point numbers, since they correspond to the _average_ number of you would observe.
 There is one such number per bin in the data space, and typically it is not sparse --i.e. you can expect something close to 0, but not exactly 0, unless the bin is actually unphysical.
 In the next [section](#anchor_rsp_intro) we will see how to obtain them.